Innoccull/TenantRights-Advisor/data/aratohu/landlord ending periodic.md

 Landlords can also issue a 63-day notice to end the tenancy if the property is required for an employee and this is clearly spelled out in your tenancy agreement.

 The landlord can end a periodic tenancy with 90 days’ notice for a range of reasons related to changes to the property (s 51(2)(s) RTA).
-These include:
+These include
 The landlord intends to put the property on the market within 90 days of the tenant leaving the property.
 The owner has sold the house and the sale requires the property to be vacant.
 The landlord is going to change the use of the property (eg, to use it as a business premises).
 The landlord is going to renovate, repair, or redevelop the property starting within 90 days of the termination notice and it would not be practical for the tenant to remain in the property.
 The premises are going to be demolished, with work starting within 90 days of the tenancy ending.

 A landlord can cancel a termination notice, but only with the agreement of the tenant.